DestinyRoseMurphy/DestinyRoseMurphy.github.io/_posts/2017-08-21-Things-I've-Read.md

 layout:     post
 title:      "Things I've Read"
 date:       2017-08-21
-summary:    "With the start of this new academic year I'm beginning a new series of posts.
-From here you will be able to access my thoughts on every new thing (book, article, collection of poems, etc.) that I read, whether for academic purposes are not.
-I intend to keep these posts short and to the point, so feel free to browse at leisure if you're interested in finding something new to read at length."
+summary:    "With the start of my junior year I'm beginning a new series of posts.
+Here I'll store my thoughts on every new thing (book, article, collection of poems, etc.) that I read and have a post's worth of thoughts on, whether academic or recreational.
+Please browse at your leisure if you're interested in finding something new to read, or just want to read my rants.
+I'll try to keep all these under a 3 minute read."
 ---

-With the start of this new academic year I'm beginning a new series of posts.
-From here you will be able to access my thoughts on every new thing (book, article, poem, etc.) that I read, whether for academic purposes are not.
-I intend to keep these posts short and to the point, so feel free to browse at leisure if you're interested in finding something new to read at length.
+With the start of my junior year I'm beginning a new series of posts.
+Here I'll store my thoughts on every new thing (book, article, collection of poems, etc.) that I read and have a post's worth of thoughts on, whether academic or recreational.
+Please browse at your leisure if you're interested in finding something new to read, or just want to read my rants.
+I'll try to keep all these under a 3 minute read.

 ## 2018

 * [Relationships](/details/2018-01-08-Relationships)

 ## 2017

+### 19 Total Works (2 Collections of Poetry; 2 Plays; 13 books; 1 Essay; 1 Mixed Media Story) 13 for School, 6 for Pleasure

 * [Spark Joy: An Illustrated Master Class on the Art of Organizing and Tidying Up](/details/2017-12-30-Spark-Joy)
 * [Permutation City](/details/2017-12-17-Permutation-City)